Dannette Heeth, CEH, IP, AEMT-Paramedic

 First, I tested the handles of the shopping cart and the reading was 6.
 This means the store’s disinfecting processes are on target.
 Believing the bio-load was most likely on the refrigerated cooler handle, I tested that surface next.
 The reading was 7 so it was unlikely that was the contaminated surface.
 I was a bit perplexed.
 I had to have picked up the organic material from the store, but where?

 Finally, I tested the only two products that I bought, milk and Gatorade.
 The milk container tested at 23; the Gatorade was 4,926!
-Most likely, this item had been recently stocked on the shelf over the last 12 hours and that the person stocking the shelf had probably not washed their hands after using the restroom.
+Most likely, this item had been recently stocked on the shelf over the last 12 hours and the person stocking the shelf had probably not washed their hands after using the restroom.
 (I sprayed and wiped the bottle with hydrogen peroxide and retested until it was a 0 reading.)

 This proves the point that frequent hand washing is vital to community health.
 These days, it is not just a suggestion to keep hands clean, but a necessity.